Integrations > Azure Translation Services

 - Click Create

-- Resource Group: Create a new group or pick an existing one
+- Resource Group: Create a new group or select an existing one

-- Region: Pick a region geographically close to your users
+- Region: Choose a region close to your users (this affects translation speed)

-- Name: Type a descriptive name for your resource
+- Name: Enter a descriptive name for your resource

 - Click Review + create